rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 Any code (alternative or not) producing confusing error output is a concern.
 IMO, every abstraction and every instance needs to be concerned about the error output quality.
 _Not being designed for error handling_ should not be a thing.
+At the same time, error friendlier instances should be a good thing.